kristofzerbe/kiko.io/source/_anything/project/social-media-image-generator.md

 ---
-title: social-media-image-generator
+title: Social Media Image Generator
 photograph:
   file: $projects.jpg
   name: Ancient Mosaic
   link: 'https://500px.com/photo/1057290585'
 ---

-**social-media-image-generator** is a script to generate social media images for blog posts.
+**Social Media Image Generator** is a script to generate social media images for blog posts.
 It utilizes [Puppeteer](https://github.com/puppeteer/puppeteer) for running a headless Chromium to take a screenshot of a temporary created HTML file, which is generated with your posts Frontmatter information and a referenced photograph.

 <div class="shields-io">